rafaelcgs10/dis2025/README.md

 Install a text editor for programming.
 I recommend [VSCode](https://code.visualstudio.com/) and installing the VSCode Python extension.

+Git is a requirement for this project.
+So make sure you have it [installed](https://git-scm.com/downloads).

 # Starting point (hands-on)
 This is where, during the lecture, I will start the hands-on.